lowRISC/opentitan/doc/project/development_stages.md

 ### Commit ID

-When a design transitions from one stage to another, the project file can optionally provide a commit ID for the transition to be able to recreate the repository at the point of that transition.
+When a design transitions from one stage to another, the metadata can optionally provide a commit ID for the transition to be able to recreate the repository at the point of that transition.
 This is optional for all transitions except for sign-off, where it is required.
-The commit ID has its own entry in the project Hjson file, as shown below.
+The commit ID has its own entry in the comportable IP Hjson file, as shown below.

 ```hjson
 {